 But we’ve got a problem.
+The Merrimack doesn’t go to Boston.
 To unlock all this potential commerce, we need a way to transport heavy loads back and forth between the Merrimack River and Boston.
 That’s almost 30 miles.
 How on earth can we do that?
 Let’s go over the options:

 - By plane?
 No such thing.

 - By ox and cart?
 Too slow and inefficient.
 And the streets are unfit anyway.

 - By boat?
 Mother Nature has already provided a network of rivers for us, but nothing straight from the Merrimack to Boston.
 Plus, some rivers are on much higher ground than others.
 And there are streets in the way.
 Forget it.

 Unless we build our own river.

 There’s a term for that.
 It’s a canal, a freight-moving solution that dates back to 4,000 BC in the Middle East.
 But this is New England.
 We have rocks, trees and winters.
 This would take a LOT of men and a LOT of shovels.
 Nothing is level around here.
 Boats would have to go up and down, not just across, so we would have to build locks, basically boat elevators, to raise or lower the boats from one section to another.
 And even locks wouldn’t solve every issue.
 We might have to build elevated waterways to carry our river OVER other rivers.
 If we’re going to make this happen, we’ll need one hell of an engineering team.

 Calling all engineers!
 Anyone?